TaguhiHakobyan/NotesStorerApi/source/index.html.md

 To obtain the credentials, register for an account on the Note Storer platform.
 Once registered, you will receive a username and password that can be used to authenticate the requests.

-<aside class="warning">Keep the credentials secure and not share them with others, as they provide access to your data. </aside>
+<aside class="warning">Keep the credentials secure and don't share them with others, as they provide access to your data. </aside>

 `Authorization: Basic Base64{username:password}`